websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

    The provided `api` defines an OSGi service type that is then implemented by the `able.impl` module, which in turn is used by the provided `portlet`.

-## Gather OSGi Service and Reference Details
+## Gathering OSGi Service and Reference Details

 Once you've identified the service you want to override, use Gogo Shell commands to gather the following details: